cayo santa maria

 The Delfinario offers a number of different experiences with dolphins, including dolphin shows and the opportunity to swim with dolphins.
 Sign up and inquire about transportation at your resort, as resort staff work closely with the Delfinario to organize visits.
 They can plan your entire experience.

 Formally known as the Acuario Delfinario Cayo Santa Maria, the delfinario is located off of the causeway used to access Cayo Santa Maria, just before the turn-off point used by visitors to access Cayo Ensenachos.
-It is one of the most popular things to do for visitors to either of these pristine islets.

-Stroll Through Plaza La Estrella
+2. Stroll Through Plaza La Estrella

 While Cayo Santa Maria doesn’t have any true beach towns to speak of, Plaza La Estrella is a central spot on the island where visitors can shop for handicrafts and souvenirs and explore the island beyond the resort.

+There are several small restaurants, cafes, and bars that even play live music.
+It’s the perfect place for a stroll, a snack, or passing an hour or two of shopping and browsing.
 Keep in mind that the area is purely for tourists, as there is no permanent population on Cayo Santa Maria.
 However, it’s charming nonetheless and perfect for those looking to take a break from the beach and the resort.

 Visitors from the neighboring resorts – Royalton Cayo Santa Maria or Starfish Cayo Santa Maria – can easily walk from the resort to Plaza La Estrella.
 Otherwise, take a taxi from your resort or hotel, or hop on the island’s hop-on, hop-off bus if you’re so inclined.

-Enjoy A Spa Day at Melia’s YHI Spa
+3. Enjoy A Spa Day at Melia’s YHI Spa

-Several of the resorts in Cayo Santa Maria offers spas and wellness treatments, but if you’re looking for something special or perhaps your hotel doesn’t offer a spa, consider booking at Melia’s YHI Spa Aguas Claras.
+Several of the resorts in Cayo Santa Maria offer spas and wellness treatments, but if you’re looking for something special or perhaps your hotel doesn’t offer a spa, consider booking at Melia’s YHI Spa Aguas Claras.

 Melia’s YHI Spa Aguas Claras offers a number of treatments, including mud wraps, massages, exfoliation treatments, and manicures and pedicures.
 The spa and wellness area also includes access to a gym, jacuzzi, dedicated pool and lounge area, and more.
 It’s a wonderful facility among the best on the island.